jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-09-13

+I read the Afterword of Anne's diary and I wish I dint.
+It felt like someone hit me so hard I couldn't get back up or I dint want to.
+I am going to read more books around WW2.

+The best thing about my new chair has been that my big cat has been sleeping on it and now she stays at my place all the time around my chair.

 # 2022-09-12

 So I've been helping cook my lunch these days and my fried rice tasted sour until i realised i got the wrong Schezwan sauce.